wizard2498/wizard2498/README.md

-# 👋 Hi there, I'm Michael!
+# 👋 Hi there, I'm Neelmani!

 Welcome to my GitHub profile!
 I'm passionate about becoming an all-rounder — mastering **maths**, **arts**, **science**, and **technology** — like Tony Stark (but without the arc reactor... for now ⚙️).